BurntPineapple52/SotaFountain.com/website/_posts/2025-05-18-using-wsl-and-aider-notes.markdown

 Keys get set in this section.
 I use openrouter and gemini, but only free models for now.
 1k requests a day via OpenRouter and 500 of the 2.5 flash thinking from Google AI Studio, or the Gemini Key.
 Verrryyyy attractive and probably temporary in the grand scheme of things.
 Maybe not though, maybe we'll have unlimited compute in the near future.

 #############
-Set an API key for a provider (eg: --api-key provider=<key> sets PROVIDER_API_KEY=<key>)
 api-key: xxx
 Specify multiple values like this:
 api-key:
 - openrouter=sk-xxxxxxxxxxxxxxxxxxxxxxx
 - gemini=AIxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

-#  - yyy
+\#  - yyy
-#  - zzz
+\#  - zzz

-I also use the qwen 2.5 7b instruct model from OpenRouter for my commit and chat history summarization, mostly because aider makes one of those commit messages every single time you make a change, and I'd rather not waste expensive flash tokens when I could be using super duper fast and cheap qwen tokens.
+I also use the **qwen 2.5 7b instruct model** from OpenRouter for my commit and chat history summarization, mostly because aider makes one of those commit messages every single time you make a change, and I'd rather not waste expensive flash tokens when I could be using super duper fast and cheap qwen tokens.
 It's all free so it's a moot point for now, but SOMEDAY if compute gets less free than it is now, it's nice to know where smaller models fit.

 ###########
 Specify the model to use for commit messages and chat history summarization (default depends on --model)